 Treatment for Chronic Cancer

-Chemotherapy (chemo) or biologic therapy may be used for chronic cancers.
-There are many types of drugs from which to chose.
+Chemotherapy (chemo) or immunotherapy may be used for chronic cancers.
+There are many types of drugs from which to choose.
 If one kind does not work, or stops working, your provider may suggest using another one.

 Sometimes, cancer can become resistant to all of the treatments approved to treat it.
-If this happens, talk with your doctor provider about your options.
+If this happens, talk with your provider about your options.
 You may want to try another treatment, join a clinical trial, or you may decide to stop treatment.

 How Long to Continue Treatment

 There is no limit on how long you can continue treatment for chronic cancer.
 It is a personal decision you need to make with the help of your provider and loved ones.
 Your decision may depend on:

 - The type of cancer you have